 Supports play a primary role in resin 3D printing and great supports is likely to bring high-quality results.
 As resin 3D printers print in an upside-down manner, it would be pretty difficult to 3D print without supports.

-When I first got my resin 3D printer, I didn’t really understand supports, and it really showed in my models.
+When I first got my SLA 3D printer, I didn’t really understand supports, and it really showed in my models.

 The leg on my Bulbasaur 3D print came out terribly because my supports weren’t good enough.
 Now that I’ve got more experience with supports, I’d know to rotate the model 45 degree, and add in plenty of supports to ensure there is a good foundation underneath.

 Creating supports on resin models can definitely get tricky depending on how complex your model is, so you should definitely start off with simpler models.

 If you find that your resin supports keep failing or falling off the build plate, you should take some time to learn how to create them like the experts do.

 The video below by Danny at 3D Printed Tabletop takes you through the proper process to add supports to your resin models.